Sohil1926/Memelet/README.md

 # Memelet
-A meme flash card generator.
+An educational meme flash card generator.

 This is a project that was created at WaffleHacks